Jacques Chirac

-He was also known for his stand against the American-led invasion of Iraq, his recognition of the collaborationist French Government's role in deporting Jews, and his reduction of the presidential term from 7 years to 5 through a referendum in 2000.
-At the 2002 French presidential election, he won 82.2% of the vote in the second round against the far-right candidate, Jean-Marie Le Pen, and was the last president to be re-elected until 2022.
+Chirac was known for his stand against the American-led invasion of Iraq, his recognition of the collaborationist French government's role in deporting Jews, and his reduction of the presidential term from seven years to five through a referendum in 2000.
+At the 2002 presidential election, he won 82.2% of the vote in the second round against the far-right candidate, Jean-Marie Le Pen, and was the last president to be re-elected until 2022.
 In 2011, the Paris court declared Chirac guilty of diverting public funds and abusing public confidence, giving him a two-year suspended prison sentence.

 Early life and education

 Family background

 Jacques René Chirac was born on 29 November 1932 in the 5th arrondissement of Paris.
 He was the son of Abel François Marie Chirac (1898–1968), a successful executive for an aircraft company, and Marie-Louise Valette (1902–1973), a housewife.
 His grandparents were all teachers from Sainte-Féréole in Corrèze.
 His great-grandparents on both sides were peasants in the rural south-western region of the Corrèze.

 According to Chirac, his name "originates from the langue d'oc, that of the troubadours, therefore that of poetry".
-He was a Catholic.
+He was a Roman Catholic.

 Chirac was an only child (his elder sister, Jacqueline, died in infancy nearly ten years before his birth).
 He was educated in Paris at the Cours Hattemer, a private school.
 He then attended the Lycée Carnot and the Lycée Louis-le-Grand.
-After his baccalauréat, behind his father's back he went off to serve for three months as a sailor on a coal-transport.
+After his baccalauréat, behind his father's back, he went off to serve for three months as a sailor on a coal transport.

 Chirac played rugby union for Brive's youth team, and also played at university level.
 He played no. 8 and second row.
 At age 18, his ambition was to become a ship's captain.